bazed85-arch/sql_learning/03-select-where/notes_03.md

 ## Side facts collected

+- PGExercises uses schema `cd.`; queries without the prefix fail.
+Verified against their `clubdata.sql`: the schema has primary and foreign keys and no CHECK constraints at all — which is why `> 0` versus `<> 0` matters there and matters less in this project, where `CHECK` blocks the impossible values outright.
+- `members.recommendedby` is the only nullable column across all three of their tables — also verified in the DDL, not assumed.
+- The Supabase SQL Editor has no pagination of results.
+A second page is a second query with a different `OFFSET`.
 - `DELETE` does not reset an identity sequence.
 After deleting the three original units, the next insert would have received `id = 4`, not `1`.
   [5.3 Identity Columns](https://www.postgresql.org/docs/17/ddl-identity-columns.html)